find Komen’s educational materials that you can download, bookmark or even

 Many changes will occur in your breasts during your lifetime.
 Learning about breast anatomy and how the are many factors linked to breast cancer.
 The two most common are: being a woman and getting older.
-We’ve learned a lot about risk factors, but we don’t understand what causes breast cancer to develop at a certain time in a screening tests can reduce your chance of dying from breast cancer.
+We’ve learned a lot about risk factors, but we still don’t understand what causes breast cancer to develop at a certain screening tests can reduce your chance of dying from breast cancer.
 Screening